Sadie Holloway is a writer and artist who uses the power of journaling to bring more peace, serenity, and joy into her

 - Books you plan to borrow the next time you visit the library.
 Look the call numbers up online and then record them alongside the book title and author.
 If the book isn't available when you visit the library, you'll have a handy list of new books to search for when you return the borrowed ones.

 - File folder for odds and ends.
 Who says that you have to actually write or draw in your notebook?
-A creative way to fill up a pretty journal is to simply use it as a place to hold small photos, clippings, pretty photos from magazines, newspaper articles, headlines, colorful used stamps that caught your eye, ticket stubs from a memorable event.
+A creative way to fill up a pretty journal is to simply use it as a place to hold small photos, clippings, pretty photos from magazines, newspaper articles, headlines, colorful used stamps that caught your eye, and ticket stubs from a memorable event.
 A small notebook is a pretty way to organize all those little bits of paper that tell the story of who you are, what you did, how you spend your time, and what you find beautiful.

 - Laughter journal.
 Write down everything that made you laugh that day.
 The more you write in a laughter journal, the more you'll be able to see and appreciate all the joy and humor that everyday life has to offer.
 Keeping a laughter journal is a great antidote to stress and boredom.

 You don't have to limit yourself to writing traditional diary entries in your decorative notebooks and fancy journals.
 Sometimes writing simple lists in a beautifully embossed book can elevate the ordinary to the extraordinary.

 - List of self-care gifts and instant mood boosters that you can buy for yourself for under $10.

 - Beautiful words or strings of words you stumbled upon